equalizedigital/accessibility-checker/README.txt

 == Changelog ==

+= 1.4.1 =
+Updated: Freemius SDK to the latest version

 = 1.4.0 =
 Added: frontend issue highlighting
 Updated: simple html dom to use strict on seek call to fix issue with too much recursion with complicated CSS